-Schedules with a birth-dose

-In countries with a high-perinatal HBV infection, specifically where the prevalence of chronic HBV infection in the general population is >8 %,

-- First dose of HB vaccine should be given within 24 hrs after birth to prevent perinatal - WHO recommends that all infants should receive their first dose of vaccine as soon as possible after birth, preferably within 24 hours. - Birth (first) dose and followed by - 2nd , 3rd or 4th doses to complete the primary series. - usually given with other routine infant vaccines - minimum recommended interval between the doses is four weeks - WHO does not recommend a booster dose of HB vaccine low or intermediate endemicity.
-(Immunization in adults)
+- The birth dose of HB vaccine can be given safely together with BCG - However, the vaccines should be given at different sites - □ The recommended schedule for vaccination categorized into those Schedules with a birth-dose - In countries with a high perinatal HBV infection, specifically where the prevalence of chronic HBV infection in the general population is >8% - First dose of HB vaccine should be given within 24 hrs after birth to prevent perinatal - WHO recommends that all infants should receive their first dose of vaccine as soon as possible after birth, preferably within 24 hours.
+Birth (first) dose and followed by - 2nd, 3rd or 4th doses to complete the primary series. - usually given with other routine infant vaccines minimum recommended interval is four weeks low or intermediate endemicity.
+(Immunization in adults )